tusharacc/what-i-learnt/_posts/2024-12-20-abstractions.md

 Initially, I felt it was entirely magic, untill I started peeling onion.

-But first, the few tid-bits that I learnt during the whole process
+Few things that I learnt during the whole process -

 1. To enable debugging, execute the command `electron-forge start -l`
-2. Electron-forge uses `debug` module to list the messages while building.
+2. Electron-forge uses `[debug](https://www.npmjs.com/package/debug)` module to list the messages while building.
 The messages can be read at `http://localhost:9000`
 3. The renderer process is served using webserver.
-So, the electronjs's renderer html can be viewed at `http:localhost:3000`
+So, the electronjs's renderer html can be viewed at `http://localhost:3000`.
+Electron-Forge is using `expressjs` to serve the artifacts related to rederer process.
 4. The standard `index.html` doesn't have the `renderer` file path mentioned.
 Similarly, the main process javascipt doesn't have `html` file path hard coded.
-These are generated using webpack
+These are generated using webpack.
+Check out `@electron-forge\webpack-plugin`
 5. The `index.js` of main process is everything but english.
 To understand the code, change `devtool` option to false.
 It can be done by navigating to `\node_modules\@electron-forge\plugin-webpack\src\WebpackConfig.ts`
 6. Debug can be enabled by setting environment variable `DEBUG=*`, (source from readme of debug package)
 7. In `forge.config.ts`, renderer option has `entryPoints`.
 This is an array.
 So, one can include multiple renderer process by defining multiple items in the array.